ROCm/hipFFT/README.md

 1. [HIPIFY](https://github.com/ROCm-Developer-Tools/HIPIFY) your code and fix all unsupported CUDA features and user-defined macros
-2. Build with HIP-NVCC to run on an NVIDIA device
-3. Build with HIP-Clang to run on an AMD device
+2. Build with HIP-Clang to run on an AMD device

 More information about porting to HIP is available in the [HIP porting guide](https://rocm.docs.amd.com/projects/HIP/en/develop/user_guide/hip_porting_guide.html).